← A Beginary decision

 What happens when I miss a day or a week?

 Nothing bad.
-You open Beginary and it says, simply, Welcome back.
+You open Beginary and it says, simply, Good to see you.
+No rush.
 Your list is right where you left it, no broken counter, no lecture about the days you were gone.
-You pick one thing and start.
+Anything that slipped reads Still here, and you can move it to today whenever you want it.
 The gap is treated as normal, because it is.

 Is there any counter, score, or badge?